sdvdxl/influxdb.com/content/blog/2015/09/21/statistics_and_diagnostics.md

 ![](/img/blog/stats_and_diags/graphite2.png)

 #### Cluster-level statistics
 Because every node in your cluster writes these statistics to the `_internal` database, queries against `_internal` return data for the whole cluster, which can be very useful.
 However, all data is tagged with the hostname and node ID, so analysis of a specific node is always possible.
-Shown below is `points_rx` for the Graphite service on just node 1.
+Shown below is `points_rx` for the Graphite service on just the node with hostname `malthus`.
 ```
-> SHOW TAG VALUES WITH key=nodeID
+> SHOW TAG VALUES WITH key=hostname
-name: nodeIDTagValues
+name: hostnameTagValues
 ---------------------
-nodeID
+hostname
-1
+malthus
-> SELECT points_rx FROM graphite WHERE nodeID='1' LIMIT 5
+> SELECT points_rx FROM graphite WHERE hostname='malthus' LIMIT 5
 name: graphite
 --------------
 time                            points_rx